 The delivery methods for this course include:

-- Practical training and assessment in completed in commercial kitchens, including Perth Convention and Exhibition Centre (PCEC) and Stanley college's own Kalao Restaurant
+- Practical Training and Assessment is completed in Commercial Kitchens, including Perth Convention and Exhibition Centre (PCEC) and Stanley College’s The Culinary Workshop.

 Students must successfully complete the following units:

-- BSBSUS201 Participate in environmentally sustainable work practice
+- BSBSUS201 Participate in environmentally sustainable work practices

 - BSBWOR203 Work effectively with others